How Common is Hallucinogen Abuse?

 Is There Help for Hallucinogen Abuse?

-If you or someone you love have experienced any of the symptoms above due to hallucinogen abuse and are still using the drug regardless, then contacting a substance abuse counselor can help you find the right treatment.
-No one can predict what can happen in any a hallucinogen “trip”, but waiting to see if something bad happens is not the right move.
+If you or someone you love experienced any of the symptoms above due to hallucinogen abuse and are still using the drug, consider contacting a substance abuse counselor to find the right treatment.
+No one can predict what can happen in any “trip,” but waiting to see if something bad happens down the line isn’t the right move.
 Get help before anything happens, including permanent damage to your mental health.

 the Take-Away